sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 Answers:
   1. Gathering requirements for developing a software system from large scale organizations is called as large scale requirements          engineering.
   2. The main challenges observed in large scale requirements engineering are gathering the requirements, prioritizing the                 requirements, analyzing the requirements, satisfying the customer value.
 The requirements are gathered base on the need of            stakeholders.The requirements are to be prioritized so that which requirements can be done first.
 The prioritization of the           requirements is done based on the importance of the requirement.
+  3. The order of magnitude would be 1000 or more than 1000 requirements in large-scale requirements.
+In a very large-scale                requirements, it would be more than 10,000 and may also exceed.

   Articles